 To convince us that you are one of us, don't just tell us where you have worked or studied.
 Tell us who you are, and where you are heading at.
 Describe what you already know, and what you will learn next.
 You might also want to take a look at our five steps to a great application for more inspiration.

 Futurice is a new breed of innovation consultancy that has digital values at its core.
 We inject life into digital solutions by designing innovative mobile apps and online software – all with a focus on user experience and interaction.
 We believe that the winning recipe for digital projects is happy people, happy customers, and happy users.
 Our customers span financial services, media, automotive and energy, amongst others.

-Founded in 2000 we are over 400-strong and growing.
-A Finnish company, our HQ is in Helsinki and we have offices in Tampere, Stockholm, London, Berlin and Munich.
+Founded in 2000 we are over 550-strong and growing.
+A Finnish company, our HQ is in Helsinki and we have offices in Tampere, Stockholm, Oslo, London, Berlin, Munich and Stuttgart.
 For more information, visit www.futurice.com.